President & Chief Executive Officer

 With more than a century of combined heritage, United Launch Alliance is the nation’s most experienced and reliable launch service provider.
 ULA has successfully delivered more than 100 satellites to orbit that provide critical capabilities for troops in the field, aid meteorologists in tracking severe weather, enable personal device-based GPS navigation and unlock the mysteries of our solar system.

-Before joining ULA, Tshudy served as senior vice president and general counsel for ILS International Launch Services.
-Previously, he served as vice president and general counsel at Lockheed Martin while ILS was a subsidiary to sell and market the Atlas II, III and V launch vehicles.
-Tshudy also served as division counsel for the Delta and International Space Station programs and later as the business director for Reusable Launch Vehicle programs at McDonnell Douglas Corporation in Huntington Beach, California.
-Prior to that position he was senior counsel for the McDonnell Douglas Helicopter Company in Mesa, Arizona.
+Before joining ULA, Tshudy served as Senior Vice President and General Counsel for International Launch Services, Inc. (ILS).
+Previously, he served as Vice President and General Counsel at Lockheed Martin Corporation while ILS was a subsidiary to sell and market launch services provided on the Atlas II, III and V launch vehicles.
+Tshudy also served as Division Counsel for the Delta II launch vehicle and International Space Station programs and later as the Business Director for Reusable Launch Vehicle programs at McDonnell Douglas Corporation.

 Tshudy holds a bachelor’s degree in political science from Pennsylvania State University, a master’s in business administration from University of California Los Angeles and a Juris Doctorate from the Dickinson School of Law at Pennsylvania State University.